2.3 Equipment Suppliers

 Companies who promote their equipment and/or software for use in safety applications have responsibilities for being accurate about claims they make about their products.

 There is currently, as of 2019, no formal framework for ensuring that Safety Integrity Level (SIL) capability claims are valid.
 This means equipment choice needs to involve careful consideration of the evidence that manufacturers provide with their products.

 Broadly speaking, elements used in safety applications can be separated into the following categories:

 - Logic solvers, comprising hardware and each of the following if programmable;

 - Embedded Software.

 - Utility Software (for program configuration).

 - Application Programs.

 In each main category, there is the possibility for devices being either "Type A" or "Type B" according to designations for equipment in standard IEC 61508.

-IEC 61508 is the manufacturer's reference standard for designing hardware and software.
+IEC 61508 edition 2 is the manufacturer's reference standard for designing hardware and software.